gibahjoe/openapi-generator-dart/openapi-generator-annotations/README.md

 [![pub package](https://img.shields.io/pub/v/openapi_generator_annotations.svg)](https://pub.dev/packages/openapi_generator)

-Annotation library for dart/flutter implementation of openapi client code generation.
+This library is the dart/flutter implementation of openapi client sdk code generation.

+With this library, you can generate openapi client sdk libraries from your openapi specification right in your flutter/dart projects. (see example)

 To be used together with [openapi-generator](https://pub.dev/packages/openapi_generator)

 [license](https://github.com/gibahjoe/openapi-generator-dart/blob/master/openapi-generator-annotations/LICENSE).